How Cairo Went From A Booming Steamboat Hub To A Ghost Town On The Mississippi River

 Racial Tensions And Lynchings

 Despite the post-war population exodus, Cairo's location and natural resources continued to attract breweries, mills, plants, and manufacturing businesses.
-Cairo also became an important shipping hub.
-By 1890, the town was connected by water and seven railroads to the rest of the country and acted as an important way station of sorts between larger cities.
+Cairo also became an important shipping and steamboat hub.
+By 1890, the town was connected to the rest of the country by water and several railroads, and it acted as an important way station between larger cities.

-But during those prosperous years of the 1890s, segregation took root and Black residents (making up about 40 percent of the population) were forced to build their own churches, schools, and so on.
+But during those prosperous years of the late 19th century, segregation took root, and Black residents (who made up about 40 percent of the population) were forced to build their own churches, schools, and businesses.

-Local African-Americans also formed the bulk of the unskilled labor force and these men were highly active in unions, strikes, and protests that campaigned for equal rights in education and employment.
-Such protests also demanded black representation in local government and the legal system as the black population grew more and more.
+They also formed the bulk of the unskilled labor force.
+These men were highly active in unions, strikes, and protests that campaigned for equal rights in education and employment.
+Such protests also demanded equal representation in local government and the legal system as the Black population continued to grow.

-Cairo was dealt a hard blow in 1905 when a new railway system opened up the neighboring town of Thebes as a port of trade.
-The competition was devastating to Cairo and white business owners faced a severe downturn and began taking out their frustration on black business owners, setting the stage for tension and violence.
+Cairo was dealt a hard blow in 1905 when a new railway bridge opened up the neighboring town of Thebes as a port of trade.
+The competition was devastating to Cairo, and white business owners faced a severe downturn and began taking out their frustration on Black business owners, setting the stage for racial tension and violence.

 That violence escalated on Nov.
-11, 1909, when a black man named Will "Froggy" James was convicted for the rape and murder of Annie Pelley, a local 24-year-old white shop clerk in a dry goods store.
-Expecting violence, the sheriff hid James in the woods.
+11, 1909, when a Black man named William "Froggie" James was accused of raping and murdering Anna Pelley, a 24-year-old white woman, despite the fact that there was no real evidence connecting him to the crime.
+Expecting violence, Cairo's sheriff hid James in the woods.
 This was to no avail.

-James was discovered by the mob and dragged to the town's center at 8th and Commercial Street.
-A rope was tied around his neck, and James was lynched at around 8 p.m. from the steel arches that spanned the intersection.
-But the rope snapped.
+A mob formed and dragged James to the town's center at 8th Street and Commercial Avenue.
+Several men tied a noose around James' neck and hanged him from the steel arches that spanned the intersection — but the rope snapped.

-Unfortunately, this incident marked just the beginning of racial violence in Cairo, Illinois.
-The following year, the sheriff's deputy was killed by a mob attempting to lynch a black man for stealing a white woman's purse.
+Unfortunately, this incident was only the beginning of racial violence in Cairo, Illinois.
+The following year, a sheriff's deputy was killed by a mob attempting to lynch a Black man for stealing a white woman's purse.

-By 1917, Cairo, Illinois developed a violent reputation as the town with Illinois' highest crime rate, one that stuck even decades later.
-By the late 1930s, Cairo had both the highest murder rate in Illinois and a high rate of sex workers.
-Mired in the depths of the Great Depression, businesses shuttered and many residents left.
-In the 1950s, the town would also become a hotspot of illegal gambling and bootlegging.
+By 1917, Cairo had developed a violent reputation as the town with the state's highest crime rate, one that stuck even decades later.
+By the late 1930s, Cairo had the highest murder rate in Illinois.
+Mired in the depths of the Great Depression, businesses shuttered, and many residents left.
+In the 1950s, the town also became a hotspot for illegal gambling and bootlegging.

-However, racism would ultimately lead to the town's demise.
+However, it was racism that ultimately led to Cairo's demise.

 Cairo's Residents Resist The Civil Rights Movement